HsiangHung/Machine_Learning_Note/Ensemble/Bagging/README.md

 ## Hyperparameter Fine Tuning

 There is a good article talking about hyperparameter fine tuning: [[Mohtadi Ben Fraj]][In Depth: Parameter tuning for Random Forest].
+We have attached the script in this folder.

 1. `n_estimators`: usually higher the number of trees the better to learn the data.
 2. `max_depth`: max_depth represents the depth of each tree in the forest.
 The deeper the tree, the more splits it has but gets overfitting.